pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]

 ???
+Summary:

+Delegates are the underpinning feature which libraries are implemented on.
+You can use them raw to call *any* contract like a library.

-Summary: delegates allow CPU-level code reuse and so create smaller contracts than inheritance-based designs; at the expense of extra external function calls.
+They allow CPU-level code reuse and so create smaller contracts than inheritance-based designs; at the expense of extra external function calls.